PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 # 21 --- Troll's Perspective -- 628

 The Troll was asleep next to a mound of phosphorescent lichen.
-Strictly speaking, the creature didn't need light to see, but the presence of this sleight illumination allowed the Troll to see the terror on his meals faces' more clearly.
+Strictly speaking, the creature didn't need light to see, but the presence of this slight illumination allowed the Troll to see the terror on his meals faces' more clearly.
 There is an old troll proverb that says *food better frightened*, or *scared is good eatin'* or *terror is the best sauce.* It loses pretty much everything in the translation.
 But just in case you had any question about the matter, Trolls aren't nice.

 Something kicked the Troll in the foot.
 This was a new sensation for the Troll.
 There really isn't anything in nature in the habit of kicking Trolls.
 The Troll opened his large, yellow eyes.
 In the dim light of the lichen, he could clearly see see food, holding a small sack and looking up at him.

-"Yoo hoo, Mister Troooooooll.
+"Yoo Hoo, Mister Troooooooll.
 Have I got a deal for you!" said the food.

 Wait, food was talking?
 This was confusing.
 Food never talked.
 Sometimes food screamed.
 Sometimes food tried to poke the Troll with sharp things.
 Most of the time food ran away.
 But it never stood its ground and talked.
 And certainly never kicked.
 Since the Troll couldn't understand what any of the funny, squeaky little sounds coming out of food's mouth meant, it tried to understand *why* food wasn't doing any of the things that it usually did.